5 Tips for Making Your New Home Kid-Safe

 If children are on the cards, it’s a good idea to design your home from the beginning as a kid-safe environment.
 If you’re using an expert, like Coral Homes, you’ll be able to tell them to take steps in the design to ensure your children, either present or future, will not be put at risk.
 They can suggest all sorts of ways to make your new home kid-safe, like using non-toxic paints, selecting a stove that’s more child friendly (like induction as opposed to gas) and putting electrical outlets out of the way of little hands, like in the backs of cupboards, where possible.

 Purchase electrical outlet covers to put over outlets you aren’t currently using.
 They’re inexpensive but they can save you from a disaster.
 If you can’t find them, covering the outlet with electrical tape will do in a pinch.
+See to that there are no electrical wires let loose to avoid any potential hazards.
+If you are unsure, call a reputed electrical company like Asbury Electric (view website) to get it fixed.

 The measures you put in place when your baby is crawling are different from those that will be necessary when they’re toddling, so you have to constantly review your kid-safe measures to make sure you’re always providing the highest level of care for your little ones.
 Take your child’s personality into consideration too – if you have a climber, you’ll need to take extra measures to make sure they aren’t constantly at risk of injury.
 Make sure drawers are always closed so they don’t use them as ladders, and ensure the floor of their room has cushy carpet so that if they climb out of their cot, they’ll at least have a soft landing.